-American consumers are no strangers to debt, as an estimated 80 percent of individuals owe a creditor or lender an outstanding balance each month.
-However, most consumers are more aware of long-term, conventional debt vehicles, like credit cards, personal loans, and mortgages, than they are of short-term lending solutions.
+American consumers are no strangers to debt, as an estimated 80 percent of individuals owe money to a lender each month.

 It is beneficial to understand payday loan statistics and how this form of short-term lending impacts American borrowers in both the immediate and long term.

 - What Are Payday Loans?

 - Alternatives to Payday Loans

 What Are Payday Loans?

 Before diving into payday loan statistics, it’s helpful to first define what payday loans are and how they differ from other forms of short-term lending.
 A payday loan is meant to cover living expenses from one paycheck to the next for the borrower, making them short term.

 Loans from payday lenders are usually between $500 and $1,000, based on the borrower’s pay amount, and they are intended to be repaid from the borrower’s upcoming paycheck, typically within two weeks.
 There is no credit check performed to qualify for a payday loan.
 However, payday lenders require verification of employment and income, as well as valid identification to be eligible.